Perseverance stories: How three small businesses won through perseverance

 The most difficult challenge of all though can be to remain persistent, no matter how many knockbacks you receive when it comes to implementing the vision for your business.

 Our IT columnist Mike Briercliffe has outlined the three different types of persistence in business, including an example from his own history.
-But each owner will face his or her own challenges, which is why below we hear from three very different businesses on what persistence and persevering means to them.
+But each owner will face their own challenges, which is why below we hear from three very different businesses on what persistence and persevering means to them.

 Have a clear vision

-Cary Curtis, managing director of graduate recruitment company Give A Grad A Go, started his business venture in 2009 from home, and now has a 16-strong team that grew exponentially in 2014: “Growing my business from a one-man band was an exciting and risky venture, but I had determination and, on top of that, the conviction that it would pay off.”
+Cary Curtis, managing director of graduate recruitment company Give A Grad A Go (external link), started his business venture in 2009 from home, and now has a 16-strong team that grew exponentially in 2014: “Growing my business from a one-man band was an exciting and risky venture, but I had determination and, on top of that, the conviction that it would pay off.”

 Even with the conviction that a business will work, there is no replacement for perseverance.
 On this front, Cary is clear: “Don’t accept no for answer, until enough people tell you it definitely can’t be done.”